fenago/machine-learning-with-scikit-learn/Chapter04/Lab_4.md

 Chapter 4.
 Predicting Categories with Naive Bayes and SVMs
 ----------------------------------------------------------

-In this chapter, you will learn about two popular classification machine learning algorithms: the Naive Bayes algorithm and the linear support vector machine.
+In this lab, you will learn about two popular classification machine learning algorithms: the Naive Bayes algorithm and the linear support vector machine.
 The Naive Bayes algorithm is a probabilistic model that predicts classes and categories, while the linear support vector machine uses a linear decision boundary to predict classes and categories.

-In this chapter, you will learn about the following topics:
+In this lab, you will learn about the following topics:

 -   The theoretical concept behind the Naive Bayes algorithm, explained in mathematical terms